palewire/first-automated-chart/docs/index.md

 Boom.
 We're created a little Python routine that, provided with an updated dataset, could be rerun at any time to create a fresh chart.

 There are numerous ways you could run such a script according to a schedule, a task beyond the scope of this course.
 One popular tool is [GitHub Actions](https://docs.github.com/en/actions), a free service linked to GitHub respositories.
-You can learn how journalists use it to automate data work in our complimentary class [“First GitHub Scraper"](https://palewi.re/docs/first-github-scraper/).
+You can learn how journalists use it to automate data work in our complimentary class [“First GitHub Scraper."](https://palewi.re/docs/first-github-scraper/)

 ## About this class

-This guide was prepared by [Ben Welsh](https://palewi.re/who-is-ben-welsh/) and [Sergio Sanchez Zavala](https://github.com/chekos) for [a training session](https://schedules.ire.org/nicar-2024/index.html#2110) at the National Institute for Computer-Assisted Reporting (NICAR)’s 2024 conference in Baltimore.
-Some of the copy was written with the assistance of GitHub's Copilot, an AI-powered code completion tool.
+This guide was prepared by [Ben Welsh](https://palewi.re/who-is-ben-welsh/) and [Sergio Sanchez Zavala](https://github.com/chekos) for [a training session](https://schedules.ire.org/nicar-2024/index.html#2110) at the National Institute for Computer-Assisted Reporting’s 2024 conference in Baltimore.
+Some of the copy was written with the assistance of GitHub's Copilot, an AI-powered text generator.
 The materials are available as free and open source on [GitHub](https://github.com/palewire/first-automated-chart)